fablabbrighton/digital-fabrication-module/docs/_course-notes/week-4-electronics-production.md

 Leaded solder - Wash your hands!

+---

 ## Assignment

 <span class="wip">WIP</span> Not sure which is best here: to make a progammer (1) or a simple microcontroller board (2).

-1. Mill and stuff a board a DIY version of a [commercial Atmel programmer](https://www.digikey.com/product-detail/en/microchip-technology/ATATMEL-ICE-BASIC/ATATMEL-ICE-BASIC-ND)
+(1) Mill and stuff a board a DIY version of a [commercial Atmel programmer](https://www.digikey.com/product-detail/en/microchip-technology/ATATMEL-ICE-BASIC/ATATMEL-ICE-BASIC-ND)

 * Brian’s: [Building the FabTinyISP](http://fab.cba.mit.edu/classes/863.16/doc/projects/ftsmin/index.html) Tiny45
 * Ali’s: [FabISP_Demystified](http://fab.cba.mit.edu/classes/863.16/doc/tutorials/FabISP/FabISP_Demystified.html) TIny44

 Or

-2. Mill and stuff the Hello World board (then next week we can modify it)
+(2) Mill and stuff the Hello World board (then next week we can modify it)

 ### What do I need to do to pass?

 Mill and stuff a board that passes a visual inspection (good traces, viable solder joints, correct components in the right places).

+**Document all your work on your student blog, with photos and videos to show what you did, what went wrong, and how you fixed it.
+Cite external sources where you have used someone else's work.**

 ### Extra credit